diogoaurelio/schedoscopeWiki/Schedoscope-View-DSL-Primer.md

 # Table Properties

-A view can be given a Table Properties, which will be added to meta data associated with a table in hive.
+A view can be given Table Properties, which will be added to meta data associated with a table in hive.

     case class Brand(
       shopCode: Parameter[String],